psf/black/docs/the_black_code_style/current_style.md

 ## Code style

 _Black_ reformats entire files in place.
-It is not configurable.
-It doesn't take previous formatting into account.
-It doesn't reformat blocks that start with `# fmt: off` and end with `# fmt: on`. `# fmt: on/off` have to be on the same level of indentation.
+Style configuration options are deliberately limited and rarely added.
+It doesn't take previous formatting into account, except for the magic trailing comma and preserving newlines.
+It doesn't reformat blocks that start with `# fmt: off` and end with `# fmt: on`, or lines that ends with `# fmt: skip`.
+`# fmt: on/off` have to be on the same level of indentation.
 It also recognizes [YAPF](https://github.com/google/yapf)'s block comments to the same effect, as a courtesy for straddling code.

 ### How _Black_ wraps lines